Dubai's Emirates orders Boeing aircraft worth Dh191 billion

 After 2020, there has been a sharp upsurge in demand for villa communities, particularly from families

-Dubai’s flagship carrier Emirates on Monday announced a deal with Boeing for additional widebody aircraft worth $52 billion (Dh191 billion).
+Dubai’s flagship carrier Emirates on Monday announced a mammoth deal with US aircraft maker Boeing for an additional 95 widebody aircraft worth $52 billion (Dh191 billion).

-Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of the Executive Council, witnessed the announcement at the Dubai Airshow 2023.
+Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of the Executive Council; Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum, UAE Deputy Prime Minister and Minister of Finance, and Deputy Ruler of Dubai; and Sheikh Mansour bin Mohammed bin Rashid Al Maktoum, Chairman of the Dubai Sports Council; witnessed the announcement at the Dubai Airshow 2023

 The deal was announced by Sheikh Ahmed bin Saeed Al Maktoum, Chairman and Chief Executive, Emirates Airline and Group, along with senior Boeing officials.